What is Win32/FakeSysDef family?

-In Windows XP, When the Run dialog appears enter this text: www.pcrisk.com/download-spyware-remover and then press ENTER.
-In Windows 7 and Windows Vista you can type this line directly in search field and then press ENTER.
+In Windows XP, when the Run dialogue appears, enter this text: www.pcrisk.com/download-spyware-remover and then press ENTER.
+In Windows 7 and Windows Vista you can type this line directly into the search field and then press ENTER.

-After pressing enter, the File download dialog of recommended malware removal software will appear.
+After clicking enter, the File download dialogue of recommended malware removal software will appear.
 Click Run and follow the on-screen instructions.